lih/BHR/curly/doc/getting-started.md

 In the previous example, `cd`ing into the project directory and entering `curly -i` would start an interactive session in the context of the project.

+### Goodies

+You may have noticed the `--goody` option.
+This option does not affect the behaviour of Curly, but rather prints out the contents of a predetermined file that was shipped with Curly, such as completion functions, scaffolding templates, or desktop files.
+The `install.sh` goody offers a script that can create packages for various systems.

+In the following section, I will assume the existence of a `curly-install` shell function defined as follows :

+    curly-install() { curly --goody install.sh | sh -s "$@"; }

+#### Emacs modes for editing Curly files

+`curly-install emacs` will create a package archive that can be installed by running `M-x package-install-file` in your favorite editor.
+This package provides a major mode for Curly source files (`curly-mode.el`) and another for Curly configuration files (`curly-conf-mode.el`).